 Notice is hereby given that, pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501 et seq.), the Securities and Exchange Commission (the "Commission") is soliciting comments on the collection of information summarized below.
-The Commission plans to submit this existing collection of information to the Office of Management and Budget for extension and approval.
+3501 et seq.), the Securities and Exchange Commission (the "Commission") has submitted to the Office of Management and Budget a request for extension of the previously approved collection of information discussed below.